-- This vintage copy boasts outstanding Double Plus (A++) grades or BETTER from top to bottom
+- A Hard Promises like you’ve never heard, with outstanding Double Plus (A++) grades from top to bottom – exceptionally quiet vinyl too

 - Recorded at Sound City, home to some of the greatest analog sound ever recorded, this 1981 Backstreet pressing still has plenty of ANALOG magic in its grooves

 - 4 1/2 stars: “…filled with great songwriting, something that’s as difficult to achieve as a distinctive sound… ‘The Waiting’ became the best-known song on the record, but there’s no discounting ‘A Woman in Love,’ ‘Nightwatchman,’ ‘Kings Road,’ and ‘The Criminal Kind,’ album tracks that would become fan favorites… it has a tremendous set of songs and a unified sound that makes it one of Petty’s finest records.”

 - If you’re a fan of Tom Petty and his hard-rockin’ bandmates, this is a classic from 1981 that belongs in your collection

 - The complete list of titles from 1981 that we’ve reviewed to date can be found here.